webclinic017/TradeIntelli-AI/README.md

 ## Todo:
+1. review support and resistance lines
+2. allow to get market direction for each raw
-1. Zoom in and Out
+2. Zoom in and Out
 2. allow DI with indicators
 3. add unit tests
 4. add react to docker